IgniteUI/indigo-design-docfx/en/components/card-skeleton.md

 ## Skeleton Card Layout

-Through the use of auto layout in Figma, a smart layout in Sketch and a Stack in Adobe XD, the Skeleton Card can produce various layouts by excluding certain areas or elements to allow the creation of a variety of cards based upon the same Component initially in a similar way like the standard [Card](card.md) does.
+Through the use of an auto layout in Figma, a smart layout in Sketch and a Stack in Adobe XD, the Skeleton Card can produce various layouts by excluding certain areas or elements to allow the creation of a variety of cards based upon the same Component initially in a similar way like the standard [Card](card.md) does.

 <img class="responsive-img" src="../images/card_skeleton_demo.png" srcset="../images/card_skeleton_demo@2x.png 2x" />